Integralist/integralist.co.uk/content/posts/rpc-variations-in-go.md

 }
 ```

+> [!NOTE]
-> Note: I was a little confused originally about having to manually open a TCP socket.
+> I was a little confused originally about having to manually open a TCP socket.
 I just assumed that in using HTTP, that step would've been abstracted away for me.
 But it's not, oh well

 ### rpc-html-client.go